 - Phytotherapy: A herbal therapy that is considered “self-treatment” and not recommended by health care providers.

 At The University of Kansas Interventional Radiology, it is our goal to provide you with the best possible outcomes after your surgery.
-For that reason, we offer Prostatic Artery Embolization, or PAE, which is a minimally invasive surgery for BPH.
+For that reason, we offer Prostatic Artery Embolization, or PAE, which is a minimally invasive non-surgical treatment for BPH.

 Surgery to Treat Symptoms of BPH

 If any of the above treatment options do not work for you, you will most likely be recommended surgery in order to remove anything obstructing the prostate.
 If any of the following apply after your treatment options, you may be a candidate for surgery:

 - You are susceptible to consistent UTI (urinary tract infections)

 There are multiple surgical options, including a prostate resection and eventual prostatectomy, that may be recommended.
 However, it is important to discuss these alternatives with your doctor to determine what will work best for you.